|

 phase VI

 In semi-closed position, trail feet free, step thru with right side stretch, commencing a LF spin.
 The man leaves his left leg extended back with the left knee tucked behind his right knee.
 As he spins on his right, his left rotates "as one" and remains extended behind.
-During the first of the two quicks, the woman steps quickly forward around the man's left side, continuing the spin, and then the man steps back, crossing his left well under his body.
-During the second quick, he rises, no sway, and slips back R (she forward L) to closed position.
+During the second slow, the woman steps quickly forward around the man's left side with strong left head, continuing the spin, and then the man steps back, crossing his left well under his body.
+During the third slow, he rises, no sway, and slips back R (she forward L) to closed position.
 Total rotation is about 3/4 LF.

 Notice that the timing is a little different for the man and the woman.
-She takes her second step at the beginning of the first quick, and he delays taking his step until the end.
+She takes her second step at the beginning of the second slow, and he delays taking his step until the end of the second slow.
 It is hard to get the full spin.
-The man needs to use strong upper body rotation to lead the woman's second step, and he needs to stay down during the spin.
+The man needs to use strong upper body rotation and right sway to lead the woman's second step and to close her head, and he needs to stay down during the spin.
 Rise only at the end of the spin and then slip back.

 phase V